Ukrainian fighters: Russian forces storming Mariupol plant

-ZAPORIZHZHIA, Ukraine (AP) — Russian forces began storming a sprawling steel plant in the besieged port city of Mariupol on Tuesday, Ukrainian officers said, as a convoy carrying dozens of civilians evacuated from the facility over the weekend arrived in the relative safety of a Ukrainian-controlled city.
+ZAPORIZHZHIA, Ukraine (AP) — Russian forces Tuesday began storming the steel mill that represented the last pocket of resistance in Mariupol, Ukrainian defenders said, just as a convoy carrying scores of civilians evacuated from the plant over the weekend reached the relative safety of a Ukrainian-controlled city.

-Osnat Lubrani, the U.N. humanitarian coordinator for Ukraine said in a statement that, thanks to the evacuation effort, “101 women, men, children, and older persons could finally leave the bunkers below the Azovstal steelworks and see the daylight after two months.”
+Osnat Lubrani, the U.N. humanitarian coordinator for Ukraine, said that thanks to the evacuation effort, “101 women, men, children and older persons could finally leave the bunkers below the Azovstal steelworks and see the daylight after two months.”

 The news for those left behind was more grim.
-The deputy commander of the Azov Regiment holed up in the plant told The Associated Press that Russian forces were storming the facility, which includes a warren of underground tunnels and bunkers.
-Another Ukrainian officer confirmed the assault on Ukrainian television.
+Ukrainian fighters said Russian forces started storming the sprawling plant, which includes a maze of tunnels and bunkers.

-“The enemy is trying to storm the Azovstal plant with significant forces using armored vehicles.
-Our fighters are repelling all attacks,” said Denys Shlega, commander of the 12th Operational Brigade of Ukraine’s National Guard who is also currently at Azovstal.
+Sviatoslav Palamar, deputy commander of Ukraine’s Azov Regiment, said the Russians were mounting a heavy assault with “the support of armored vehicles and tanks, with attempts to land troops from boats and a large number of infantry.”

+The number of Ukrainian fighters holed up inside was unclear, but the Russians estimated the number at 2,000 weeks ago, and there were reports that 500 were wounded.
+A few hundred civilians also remained there, Ukrainian Deputy Prime Minister Iryna Vereshchuk said.

+“We’ll do everything that’s possible to repel the assault, but we’re calling for urgent measures to evacuate the civilians that remain inside the plant and to bring them safely,” Palamar said on the messaging app Telegram.

+He added that throughout the night, the plant was hit with naval artillery fire and airstrikes.
+Two civilian women were killed and 10 civilians were wounded, he said.

-The assault began almost two weeks after Russian President Vladimir Putin ordered his military not to storm the plant, but rather block it off.
+The assault began almost two weeks after Russian President Vladimir Putin ordered his military not to storm the plant to finish off the defenders but to seal it off.

-It also came as the first convoy of evacuees from the plant arrived in the Ukrainian-controlled city of Zaporizhzhia, some 140 miles (230 kilometers) northwest of Mariupol.
+It came as the first convoy of evacuees from the plant arrived in the Ukrainian-controlled city of Zaporizhzhia, some 140 miles (230 kilometers) northwest of Mariupol.
+They were allowed to leave the steel mill during a brief cease-fire over the weekend, in an operation overseen by the U.N. and the Red Cross.

-At a reception center, stretchers and wheelchairs were lined up, tiny children’s shoes dangled from a shopping cart and a pile of toys waited for the first convoy of civilians whose evacuation is being overseen by the United Nations and Red Cross.
+At a reception center in Zaporizhzhia, stretchers and wheelchairs were lined up, tiny children’s shoes dangled from a shopping cart and a pile of toys waited for the convoy.
+Medical and psychological teams were on standby.

-“Over the past days, travelling with the evacuees, I have heard mothers, children and frail grandparents speak about the trauma of living day after day under unrelenting heavy shelling and the fear of death, and with extreme lack of water, food, and sanitation,” Lubrani said.
-“They spoke of the hell they have experienced since this war started, seeking refuge in the Azovstal plant, many being separated from family members whose fate they still don’t know.”
+“Over the past days, traveling with the evacuees, I have heard mothers, children and frail grandparents speak about the trauma of living day after day under unrelenting heavy shelling and the fear of death, and with extreme lack of water, food and sanitation,” the U.N.'s Lubrani said.
+“They spoke of the hell they have experienced since this war started, seeking refuge in the Azovstal plant."

-In addition to the 101 people evacuated from the steelworks, another 58 people joined the convoy in a town on the outskirts of Mariupol, Lubrani said.
-Some decided not to travel all the way to Zaporizhzhia, where a total of 127 people arrived Tuesday, Lubrani added.
+In addition to the 101 people evacuated from the steelworks, 58 joined the convoy in a town on the outskirts of Mariupol, Lubrani said.
+Some decided not to travel all the way to Zaporizhzhia, where a total of 127 arrived Tuesday, he said.

-The Russian military said earlier some evacuees chose to stay in separatist areas.
-In the past, Ukraine has accused Moscow’s troops of taking civilians against their will to Russia or Russian-controlled areas — something the Kremlin has denied.
+The Russian military said earlier that some evacuees chose to stay in separatist areas.
+In the past, Ukraine has accused Moscow of taking civilians against their will to Russia or Russian-controlled areas — something the Kremlin has denied.

 Mariupol has come to symbolize the human misery inflicted by the war.
-A Russian siege has trapped civilians with little access to food, water and electricity, as Moscow's forces pounded the city to rubble.
-The plant — where about 1,000 civilians sought shelter in a warren of underground bunkers along with some 2,000 fighters who have refused to surrender — has particularly transfixed the outside world.
+The Russians' two-month siege of the strategic southern port has trapped civilians with little or to food, water, medicine or heat, as Moscow's forces pounded the city into rubble.
+The plant has particularly transfixed the outside world.

-Deputy Prime Minister Iryna Vereshchuk told reporters Tuesday that a few hundred civilians remain at the plant — but it was unclear whether a new evacuation would be organized.

-Even before word came that Russian forces were storming the plant, the military said it was bombarding it after Vadim Astafyev, a Defense Ministry spokesman, said that Ukrainian fighters used the cease-fire that allowed civilians to flee to take up new positions at the plant.
+The pummeling of the steelworks resumed after the weekend evacuation.
+Vadim Astafyev, a Russian Defense Ministry spokesman, said that Ukrainian fighters used the cease-fire to come up from underground and take up new firing positions at the plant.

-They “came out of the basements, took up firing positions on the territory and in the buildings of the plant,” he said.
-Russian troops along with the Moscow-backed separatist forces used “artillery and aircraft ... to destroy these firing positions.”
+Russian troops along with the Moscow-backed separatist forces used artillery and aircraft "to destroy these firing positions,” he said.

+After failing to take Kyiv in the early weeks of the war, Russia withdrew some of its forces and said its chief objective was the capture of Ukraine's eastern industrial heartland, known as the Donbas.

 Russia is planning to hold sham referendums in the Donetsk and Luhansk regions in the Donbas that would “try to add a veneer of democratic or electoral legitimacy” and attach the entities to Russia, Carpenter said.
 He also said there were signs that Russia would engineer an independence vote in Kherson.